cockroachdb/docs/v20.1/check.md

 ## Details

 - If you add a `CHECK` constraint to an existing table, CockroachDB will run a background job to validate existing table data in the process of adding the constraint.
 If a row is found that violates the constraint during the validation step, the [`ADD CONSTRAINT`](add-constraint.html) statement will fail.
 This differs from previous versions of CockroachDB, which allowed you to add a check constraint that was enforced for writes but could be violated by rows that existed prior to adding the constraint.
+If the previous behavior is preferred, an unvalidated `CHECK` constraint can be created using the `NOT VALID` modifier.
 - Check constraints can be added to columns that were created earlier in the same transaction.
-For an example, see [Add the `CHECK` constraint](add-constraint.html#add-the-check-constraint).
+For an example, see [Add a `CHECK` constraint](add-constraint.html#add-a-check-constraint).
 - `CHECK` constraints may be specified at the column or table level and can reference other columns within the table.
 Internally, all column-level `CHECK` constraints are converted to table-level constraints so they can be handled consistently.
 - You can have multiple `CHECK` constraints on a single column but ideally, for performance optimization, these should be combined using the logical operators.
 For example: